How to Apply Green Glue Compound With A Dispensing Gun

 Cleaning the Dispensing Gun

 Green Glue Compound is a very sticky product that becomes incredibly difficult to clean once it has cured.
 For this reason, it is crucial to fully clean the dispensing gun after each use.
-Otherwise the dispensing gun will become inoperable.
+Otherwise using a Green Glue dispensing gun will become impossible.
 Cleaning involves disassembling the dispensing gun and using water pressure to remove all Green Glue Compound residue from the cone nozzle, barrel, and inner workings of the tool.